It’s Showtime!

 Property law is principally governed by the Colorado Constitution and legislation adopted by the Colorado General Assembly – not by ordinances of Colorado cities.

-The rights of Lakewood residents to protect their property from construction defects was established in 1876, when the State Constitution was adopted.
+The rights of Lakewood residents to protect their property from construction defects were established in 1876 when the State Constitution was adopted.

-The Colorado Constitution provides broad property rights to all Colorado Citizens, along rights to life, liberty, safety and happiness.
+The Colorado Constitution provides broad property rights to all Colorado Citizens, along with rights to life, liberty, safety, and happiness.

 These rights are defined and referred to in the State Constitution as “inalienable” (absolute or unchallengeable).